 Geographical Investigation (20% of final grade)

 You are required to undertake an independent fieldwork investigation in relation to processes in both physical and human geography.
 This will be assessed as a written fieldwork report.
 Your geographical skills in using statistical tests, maps, presenting and interpreting data in a variety of graphical forms will also be developed.

 Dudley Sixth provides textbooks and equipment for fieldwork.
 Compulsory attendance on fieldwork is required with a contribution from the learner (financial assistance may be available from Dudley Sixth).

 Higher Education to study earth sciences, teaching or surveying.
-Employment with environmental agencies.
+Employment with environmental agencies and conservation bodies.